 In the middle of the beach area, Pass-a-Grille has a cluster of restaurants, some quite good, and a block-long downtown with some galleries and shops.
 All are within a block of the beach.

-Another favorite spot is the very southern tip, where we saw a dozen people stooped over, shelling at a beach on the inlet.
-There are benches here and a jetty that stretches into the Gulf offering magnificent views.
+At the very southern tip, we saw a dozen people stooped over, shelling at a beach on the inlet.
+It’s also a spot where we saw snorkelers.

 Fees: No charge for beach access, other than parking.

-Alcohol: No, but note the existence of a beach bar right on the sand.
+Is alcohol allowed on the beach No, but note the existence of a beach bar right on the sand.
 You must keep alcohol on its grounds, however.

-Pets: No. But at the southern tip of the peninsula, there is a designated dog beach on the channel side at Pass-a-Grille Way.
+Are pets allowed on Pass-a-Grille beach?
+No. But at the southern tip of the peninsula, there is a designated dog beach on the channel side at Pass-a-Grille Way.